 Type "St Lucia" into a Google image search and I guarantee you'll be inundated with pictures of The Pitons.
-Visible from almost every part of St Lucia, these two volcanic peaks are so iconic that even St Lucia's local "Piton" beer is named after them.
+Probably St Lucia's most seminal landmark, these two volcanic peaks are so iconic that even St Lucia's local "Piton" beer is named after them.

 Climbing the tallest of the two – Gros Piton – is top of many tourist's wish-list, so I took on the challenge when I visited in December.